pteich/fofiwano/README.md

 ```

 - `target` can be a single file or a folder.
 Add `/...` to a folder to create a recursive watcher that also reacts to modifications in sub-folders.`
-- `notifications` is an array of notification providers with their options. *Right now only Slack notifications are available!* (more to come).
+- `notifications` is an array of notification providers with their options. *Right now only Slack and HTTP (GET) notifications are available!* (more to come).
 - `event` can be one of `all`, `write`, `create`, `remove` or `rename`

 *Hint:* You don't have to stick with YAML if you don't like it.
 You can write your config in every format that [Viper](https://github.com/spf13/viper) supports (JSON, TOML, YAML, HCL, and Java properties config files).